DFFlanders/cloud-app-labs/cloud-application-engineer.md

 # What is a "Cloud Application Engineer" aka "AppEng?

+Defining _'Cloud Application Engineering'_

-A _Cloud Application Engineer_ is a roll we've started to see emerge in the 'cloud sector' (aka apps in datacenters you access via 'online applications', i.e. via your browser, through apps on your phone, via SMS and/or any other 'Internet connected device' which requires access to 'timely data' and/or 'big data').
-Their 'high level' obligations to their employers is a simple measurable set of formulas which demonstrate operational efficiency.
+First let's define 'cloud apps'.
+'Cloud applications' are apps which operate in a datacente; as opposed to, apps on your mobile phone or laptop.
+'Cloud apps' are application which a general cosumer would access via 'online applications', i.e. via your browser, through apps on your phone/tablet, via SMS and/or any other 'Internet connected device' which requires access to 'timely data' and/or 'big data'.
+Example of well known cloud apps would include: Uber, Pokeman, Twitter/Facebook, CandyCrush...
+Also worth noting are the portals which host these applications, so called "Cloud Applications Platforms" (AKA PaaS), which are emerging in the form of Google Drive Apps (aka Google Suite), Salesforce Apps, Apple iCloud, Microsoft365, etc.

+What then is a 'Cloud Application Engineer'?
+Let's begin with their 'high level' obligations (remit) to their employers, which is a simple measurable set of formulas to demonstrate efficiency (_as defined by engineering_).

 From Wikipedia: _"efficiency is measured as the ratio of useful output to total input, which can be expressed with the mathematical formula r=P/C, where P is the amount of useful output ("product") produced per the amount C ("cost") of resources consumed._

+## What are the aims and objectives which a 'Cloud Application Engineer' should achieve for their employeer?

-AppEng Aim:  _Demonstrably advance how a company producing 'cloud apps' are optimising their human and machine workers for shared cost effectiveness via the engineering measures of producitvity and efficieny gains_.
+Aim:  _Demonstrably advance how a company producing 'cloud apps' are optimising their human and machine workers for shared cost effectiveness via the engineering measures of producitvity and efficieny gains_.

-AppEng Objectives:
+Objectives:

  - [x] specialise in the architectural engineering of applications for use accross multiple cloud platforms, for the purpose of cost effective effciency.
  - [x] know the architectural cloud application patterns which enable a 'cloud apps' to grow its 'user base' for the purpose of consumer integration efficiency.